-- Consult the Academic Departments and Programs courses and the Pre-Professional Programs section of the New Student Guide & Forms website to learn what courses are being offered in the fall that are available and appropriate for first-year students and which ones might make the most sense for you given your interests.
+- Consult the Academic Departments/Programs and Courses and the Pre-Professional Programs courses section of the New Student Guide & Forms website to learn what courses are being offered in the fall that are available and appropriate for first-year students and which ones might make the most sense for you given your interests.

 - Please note that while the University Catalog may prove to be a useful place to find detailed course descriptions, it will not have information about whether a course will be offered in the fall.
 For that information, you must consult the links listed above or the drop-down menu on the Course Selection form.